jlengstorf/lengstorf.com/content/remote-work-course/day-1.md

 ## How to Fix the Modern Workplace

-So we know that we're living in a culture that encourages workaholism, counts minutes instead of results, and pressures us to be "always on" — even when we're not at work.
+Here's where we are: we know that **we're living in a culture that encourages workaholism, counts minutes instead of results, and pressures us to be "always on" — even when we're not at work.**

 How, then, can we go about fixing it?

+There are a lot of ways to go about it, but here are three that I know

 ### 1. Get Serious About Protecting Your Time

 If you work in an office or another setting where people ask you for things constantly — meetings, input, help on projects, etc. — you'll need to *kinda-sorta* act like a total dick if you want to protect your time.

 That doesn't mean you need to be rude or unpleasant.
-It means you have to be really selective about what you will and won't do.
+It means **you have to be selective about what kind of work you take on.**

 Do you need to be on that meeting, or can you just read the notes afterward?

 Will your input on that project *actually* make it better, or does the project lead have it under control?

 Is this new project going to make a big difference?
-If so, are you the one who can make that big difference?
+Are *you* the person who will make that big difference?
 And is this the big difference that you *want* to make?

-Start saying no unless a meeting or project meets strict acceptance guidelines.
-That way you can **put your focus into big-impact projects and avoid the busywork and distractions** that won't help anyone long-term.
+Start saying no unless a meeting or project meets strict guidelines.
+That way you can **put your focus into big-impact projects and avoid the busywork and distractions.** By doing that, you can focus on long-term gains and big accomplishments rather than getting stuck in the merry-go-round of short-term hustles and wasted time.

 At first, people might think you're being difficult.
 But your results will speak for themselves.
 And really, most people ask for meetings and help as a way of procrastinating or avoiding responsibility — don't enable that shit.

-If you want a much more detailed read on how to put this into practice, read [*Essentialism*](http://amzn.to/1KB7qTO) by Greg McKeown.[^affiliatelink]
+If you want a much more detailed read on how to put this into practice, read [*Essentialism*](http://amzn.to/1KB7qTO) by Greg McKeown.

-[^affiliatelink]: That book link is an affiliate link.
-If you buy the book, Amazon will give me, like, $0.60.
-If you'd prefer not to have Amazon give me money, Google "Essentialism" and it's the first or second result.

 ### 2. Go Remote